Hyperbolic non-Abelian semimetal

-as a compactified version of Eq.~\eqref{eq:Hr}, with $d_{\bk}^{\mu} = (\sin k_1, \sin k_2, \sin k_3, \sin k_4, m_{\bk})$ and $m_{\bk} \,{=}\, m+\sum_j \cos k_j$.
-Evidently, these expressions are equivalent to the Fourier transform of the Hamiltonian in \cref{eq:Hr}, such that $\textrm{U}(1)$-HBT reproduces results from the 4D Euclidean case.
-Namely, at half-filling, the model undergoes topological phase transitions at $|m|\,{=}\,0,2,4$, but is gapped otherwise with a non-vanishing $C_2$~\cite{Qi2008}, as depicted in the top panel of \cref{fig1}(b).
 However, as foreshadowed earlier, one should also account for $d\,{>}\,1$ IRs of $\HTG$.
-We first demonstrate the existence of `in-gap' states by real-space diagonalization on PBC clusters, and then show that these states originate from non-Abelian reciprocal space using $\textrm{U}(d)$-HBT and the supercell method (\cref{fig2}).
+We first demonstrate the existence of `in-gap' states by real-space diagonalization on PBC clusters, and then show that these states originate from non-Abelian reciprocal space using $\textrm{U}(2)$-HBT and the supercell method (\cref{fig2}).

-\emph{PBC clusters.---}A PBC cluster is a closed hyperbolic lattice formed by pairing the open edges of a finite-sized lattice~\cite{sausset2007}.
-Efficient construction of large PBC clusters can be achieved through computational methods in geometric group theory (\cref{app:clusters}).
+\emph{PBC clusters.---}Closed hyperbolic lattices formed by pairing open edges of a finite-sized lattice are termed PBC clusters~\cite{sausset2007}.
+Efficient construction of large PBC clusters can be achieved through computational methods in geometric group theory~\cite{SM}.
 Depending on the particular edge pairing, PBC clusters can be classified into two categories: Abelian or non-Abelian~\cite{Maciejko2022}.
 In Abelian clusters, the non-Abelian hyperbolic translation group $\HTG$ modulo the edge pairing becomes Abelian.
-In other words, the translation generators effectively commute on Abelian clusters, so the wavefunctions of a translationally invariant Hamiltonian must be 1D IRs of the translation group in Eq.~(\ref{eq:constraint}).
-We exclusively consider non-Abelian PBC clusters because we are interested in the higher-dimensional IRs arising from the non-commutativity of the generators, and because such clusters are necessary to correctly approximate the thermodynamic limit~\cite{Lux:2022, Lux2023, Mosseri2023, Lenggenhager2023}.
-We numerically diagonalize the hyperbolized Hamiltonian (\ref{eq:Hr}) on 13 non-Abelian $\lee$ PBC clusters, with the number of primitive cells ranging from 300 to 1800.
+In other words, the translation generators effectively commute on Abelian clusters, so the wavefunctions of a translationally invariant Hamiltonian must be 1D IRs of the translation group in \cref{eq:constraint}.
+Here, we exclusively consider non-Abelian PBC clusters as we are interested in higher-dimensional IRs arising from the noncommutativity of the generators, which are necessary to approximate the thermodynamic limit~\cite{Lux:2022, Lux2023, Mosseri2023, Lenggenhager2023}.
+We numerically diagonalize the hyperbolized Hamiltonian (\ref{eq:Hr}) on 13~non-Abelian $\lee$ PBC clusters, with the number of primitive cells ranging from 300 to 1800.
 The resulting DOS averaged over these clusters for $m\,{=}\,3$ is depicted by the black curve in \cref{fig3}(a).
-Our first main finding is the discovery of states within the gap where no $\textrm{U}(1)$ Bloch states of $H^{(1,1)}_{\bk}$ exist.
+Our first main finding is the discovery of states within the gap of the Abelian Bloch states.